Check Back for Updates

 If you want to learn more, I highly recommend the books “Before Motown: A History of Jazz in Detroit 1920-1960 by Lars Bjorn and Jim Gallert (the primary source used for the above map) and “Jazz from Detroit” by Mark Stryker.

-I am currently documenting Black-owned businesses in Detroit during its population peak, in the early 1950s, prior to the construction of the Interstate Highway System and substantial urban renewal projects in Black Bottom, Paradise Valley, the Medical Center District, and the Cultural Center District.
-I look forward to sharing this important map and associated findings.
+I have been documenting Black-owned businesses in Detroit during its population peak, in the early 1950s, prior to the construction of the Interstate Highway System and substantial urban renewal projects in Black Bottom, Paradise Valley, the Medical Center District, and the Cultural Center District.
+I am pleased to share the completed map.
+Please use the link below to the blog associated blogpost:

 Slavery in Detroit